Charlotte Deane

-Charlotte Mary Deane (born 1975) is an English Professor of Structural Bioinformatics and the former Head of the Department of Statistics at the University of Oxford.
+Charlotte Mary Deane FRS (born 1975) is an English Professor of Structural Bioinformatics and the former Head of the Department of Statistics at the University of Oxford.
 Deane was appointed as Executive Chair of the Engineering and Physical Sciences Research Council (EPSRC) on 16 November 2023.
+Deane was elected a Fellow of the Royal Society in May 2026.

 Early life and education

 Charlotte Deane was born in May 1975.
 She completed her undergraduate education at University College, Oxford studying chemistry, obtaining a 2.1 degree and completing her final year project in Graham Richards' group.
 She then went to the University of Cambridge to study structural bioinformatics supervised by Tom Blundell.
 In 2000 she published her thesis entitled "Protein structure prediction: amino acid propensities and comparative modelling".

 Career and research

-Deane moved to UCLA where she stayed for two years supervised by David Eisenberg as a Wellcome Trust Research Fellow, before moving back to Oxford.
+Deane moved to UCLA where she stayed for two years, supervised by David Eisenberg, as a Wellcome Trust Research Fellow, before returning to Oxford.

-Her research is focused on the prediction of protein structures, particularly antibodies.
+Her research is on protein structure prediction, particularly antibodies.
 Her research group, Oxford Protein Informatics Group (OPIG), created a database of antibody structures called SABDab and a server for prediction of antibody structures called SAbPred.

-In addition, Deane's research is focused on immunoinformatics, biological networks and small molecules.
+Deane also researches immunoinformatics, biological networks and small molecules.